BenMaltby/BenMaltby/README.md

 ### Hi 👋

-I'm Ben Maltby, I love programming💻, motorbikes🏍, cars🏎, and problem-solving🧠.
+I'm Ben, I love programming💻, motorbikes🏍, cars🏎, and problem-solving🧠.
 Always trying to learn more and be better.

 I'm hoping to attend Queen Mary's University of London and study Computer Science in 2024.
 A dream job would be writing code for the automotive industry, such as operating systems, diagnostic tools, or ECU tuning⚡.